Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 • Too many required fields

-• Missing mobile keyboard optimization
+• No autocomplete or mobile keyboard optimization

 Mobile SEO for Kenyan Businesses